lvanness7690/readme-generator/README.md

 * [Questions](#questions)

 ## Installation
-Follow the prompts and provide an answer for each question
+Run the application using node index.js and then follow the prompts to answer each question

 ## Usage
-This README is meant to be used on a github repository
+The application is inteded to be used to create README files for a Github repository

 ## Contribution
-Starter code provided by FSF Bootcamp
+FSF Bootcamp starter code provided

 ## Test
-Run node index.js in the parent folder to begin the application
+Use node to run the application, answers the questions and view your README file

   ## License